 Questions about our Digital Learning Program?

-We primarily use Khan Academy, Teach Your Monster to Read, Code.org, and TypingClub to close educational gaps for our students.
+We primarily use Freckle, Code.org, TypingClub, Khan Academy, and Teach Your Monster to Read to close educational gaps for our students.
 Tutors can click here to register their student for any or all of these programs.
+Note: The registration form is only for students enrolled in School on Wheels.

 At our Digital Learning Centers and After School Programs, students engage with these programs in large groups with the help of our volunteer tutors.
 At these locations we also provide internet and a laptop for every student.